Find audience, FAQ, image, and origin of quote-Ask more questions than you give answers if you want people to think.

 Question: Doesn’t this take more time than just giving the answer?

-Answer: Absolutely, in the short term.
+Answer: Yes, in the short term.
 It’s an investment.
 You spend a little more time upfront asking questions to save a ton of time later because your team becomes self-sufficient.
 It’s the difference between giving a man a fish and teaching him to fish.

 Question: What if people don’t have an answer or get it wrong?